Idriss Saadi: Loan to Kortrijk

 In July 2016, Saadi joined Belgian side Kortrijk on loan.
 He made his debut in a 1–1 draw with Gent and went on to score his first and second goal against Club Brugge on 20 August.

 Strasbourg

 On 21 July 2017, Saadi joined Strasbourg for an undisclosed fee.

 CR Belouizdad

 On 5 July 2022, Saadi joined CR Belouizdad.

+Retirement

+On 1 January 2025, Saadi announced his retirement.

 International career

 Saadi is a former youth international for France.
 He debuted for the Algeria national football team in a friendly 1–0 win over Guinea on 6 June 2017.